-If you’d prefer to speak with our New York Marijuana Business Consultants, click the button below to schedule a free consultation:
+But if you’d prefer to speak with our New York Marijuana Business Consultants, click the button below to schedule a free consultation.

 New York Cannabis Business Consulting Firm

-The key to winning an adult-use cannabis business license in New York is becoming familiar with the rules and regulations.
-For instance, the Marijuana Regulation & Taxation Act (MRTA) details the adult-use Cannabis Industry laws in New York.
+The key to winning an adult-use cannabis business license in New York is becoming familiar with the laws and regulations.

-Equally important, be aware that the Office of Cannabis Management (OCM) will oversee and implement the laws governing Adult-Use Cannabis in New York.
-In addition, the OCM will issue licenses and develop regulations outlining how and when businesses can participate in the new industry.
+Equally important, be aware that the Office of Cannabis Management (“Office”) will govern the adult-use cannabis industry in New York, including licensing.
 Our Marijuana Business Consultants recommend that you regularly check the information published on the OCM’s website.

-Once you’ve reviewed the Act, the next step is for you to choose the type of cannabis license you would like to pursue.
+Once you’ve reviewed the laws, the next step is for you to choose the type of New York cannabis business license you would like to pursue.

 Types of Cannabis Business Licenses in New York

-Below is a list of the types of New York Adult-Use Cannabis Business Licenses that you can apply for (click link for more details on each license):
+Below is a list of the types of New York Adult-Use Cannabis Business Licenses that you can apply for:

 - Cultivator License